 Before trying the steps below to fix the "iPhone contacts not syncing" issue, you'd better back up your iPhone contacts to computer (FREE) first to avoid accidental data loss.

 As mentioned above, to syncing your iPhone contacts to other iDevices via iCloud, you need to make sure you have signed in to iCloud on your devices with the same Apple ID and have turned on iCloud contacts on these iOS devices.
-Thus when your iPhone contacts are not syncing to iCloud, you can check these setups first on your iPhone in iOS 11.
+Thus when iPhone contacts not syncing, you can check these setups first on your iPhone in iOS 11.
 Follow the steps below to check it.

 Step 1: Open Settings App on your iPhone, tap on [your name] and then check the Apple ID.